Stay Warm in Winter

 Keep Warm in Winter

 Evidence suggests that more Australians die from the cold than the heat.
-Winter is prime time for colds and flu or more serious cold-related condition.
+Winter is prime time for virus transmission and incidents of cold and flu increase during winter.
 If you have health conditions such as respiratory issues or cardiovascular illness, keeping warm in winter is particularly important.

 Follow these simple guidelines to keep warm this winter.